How Long Is It Safe for Turkey to Rest at Room Temperature?

 Food poisoning tends to result when numerous practices aren’t followed.
 When it comes to your Thanksgiving turkey, remember to do the following:

 - Defrost your turkey in the refrigerator at 40 degrees Fahrenheit or below for several days before you will be preparing it.
-Defrost the turkey in a large pan to avoid cross-contamination in the fridge.
+Defrost the turkey in a large pan to avoid cross-contamination and the juices dripping in the fridge.

 - If you choose to stuff your turkey, do so lightly and don’t over pack it.
 You can also choose to cook the turkey and stuffing separately.

 - Cook the turkey properly.
-Cooking time of your turkey varies by weight — about 10 minutes per pound.
+Cooking time of your turkey varies by weight — find approximate cooking time for your bird here.
 Use a thermometer to measure the internal temperature of cooked turkey which is 165 degrees Fahrenheit.
-Measure the temperature in two locations of the bird.

 Toby Amidor, MS, RD, CDN, is a registered dietitian and consultant who specializes in food safety and culinary nutrition.
 She is the author of The Greek Yogurt Kitchen: More Than 130 Delicious, Healthy Recipes for Every Meal of the Day.